Zemaneh-Yosef/royzmanimwebsite/_includes/zmanDescription/hanetz.md

-Sunrise ("Hanetz") is the official beginning of the new Halachic day, where one can now perform any day-dependent Mitzvot (Shofar, Lulav, Megillah) in an optimal fashion.
+Sunrise ("Hanetz") is the ideal beginning of the new Halachic day, where one can now perform any day-dependent Mitzvot (Shofar, Lulav, Megillah) in an optimal fashion.
 The time period itself is also the proper time to be saying the Tefilah of Shacharit, based on the verse (Tehilim 72:5) "יִֽירָא֥וּךָ עִם־שָׁ֣מֶשׁ"; "They will fear you with the sun".
-Many take extra precision to ensure they start by the sunrise minute, although Maran zt"l himself wasn't as time-precise (see Orchot Maran I 7:5).
+Many take extra precision to ensure they start by the sunrise minute (as adviced by R Yitzhak Yosef, Yalkut Yosef 5781 edition, pg.
+440), although Maran zt"l himself wasn't as time-precise (see Orchot Maran I 7:5).

 ---